easylist/easylist.github.io/content/pages/04_policy.rst

 - Syntax
 	- Domains specifically serving tracking should be blocked on all third-party websites.
 	- Filters must be as efficient as possible.
-	- Whitelists should be specific enough to avoid protecting unwanted items.
+	- Allowed blocked items should be specific enough to avoid protecting unwanted items.